April 5, 2026

 Unglamorous.
 Absolutely essential.

 One principle that applies to everything: don't let the tax tail wag the dog.
 Investment decisions should align with your life plan, not just chase tax advantages.
-Always check compliance — certain funds and investments are restricted for partners.
+Always check compliance as certain funds and investments are restricted for partners.

 The two partners